LivePersonInc/developer-center/pages/documents/ConversationalAI/BotAccounts/user-roles-permissions.md

 * Activate and train models
 * View and download analytics data

-### API Developer

-This is a technical but limited role.
-Users with this role can only create and manage:

-* Integrations

-### API Credentials Manager

-This is a technical but limited role.
-Users with this role can only create and manage:

-* Credentials

 ### Template Manager

 Users with this role can only create and manage:

 * (Bot) templates

-### Import/Export Manager

-Users with this role can only do the following:

-* Export/import bots
-* Export/import knowledge bases

 ### Operations